cloakware-ctf/rhme3-writeups/README.md

 While they are doing the check, they raise an led for a few micro seconds, giving us a viable trigger to sync our fault injection to.
-This path was named the "Happy path", and made us very sad over the last few days of the competition.
+This path was named the "Happy path", and naturally made us very sad during the competition.

 To avoid damaging the board, we believed pulling the power rail down to ground would be the best course of action instead of over supplying.